 Your eligibility to collect unemployment benefits for health reasons depends on the state where you work, and their definition of “good cause” or “compelling personal reason” or “compelling family circumstances.”
 The federal government provides financial incentives to the states to broaden valid motives for quitting work.

 Six states include a person’s own medical condition as a good cause definition to quit work.
-An additional fifteen define it more narrowly.
-You must resign from your job to care for a seriously ill family member.
+An additional fifteen support when a person resigns from a job to care for a seriously ill family member.

-Debt relief application.
+- Debt relief application.
 Do the math.
-44 states will deny your claim for unemployment compensation if you quit work due to your own medical reason.
 A combination of extra medical expenses and lost income can strain finances very quickly, and cause you to fall behind on existing obligations.
 If you owe more than $10,000 in unsecured debt, a settlement program could provide the assistance you need.

 Serious illnesses are the most frequently valid “good cause” reasons making someone eligible for unemployment benefits after they voluntarily quit work.
 The requirements vary by the state where you work and the pursuant laws.